sagemath/trac_to_gh/Issue 9085.md

 # Issue 9085: random_element fails for a cartesian product of fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9085

 Original creator: cremona